Aucanquilcha

-The cluster has generated lava ranging in composition from andesite to dacite, with the main volcano being exclusively of dacitic composition.
-Systematic variations in temperature, crystal and biotite content have been recorded during the evolution of the cluster.
+The cluster has generated lava ranging in composition from andesite to dacite, with the main Aucanquilcha volcano having produced dacites exclusively.
+Systematic variations in temperature, crystal and biotite content have been recorded during the evolution of the cluster, reflecting changes in the crust from dispersed magma chambers to a centralized volcanic system.

-At Aucanquilcha volcano there is some fumarolic activity, and sulfur deposits are found at the summit.
-Several sulfur mines lie in the complex.
-One mine at an altitude of 5950 m was opened in 1913 and remained in use from 1950 to 1992.
-It was the world's highest mine during that period.
-Originally, sulfur obtained at the mine was transported down with llamas.
-Subsequently, an aerial cableway was employed to transport the sulfur to the town of Amincha.
-To bring the sulfur down, a road network to the summit was constructed in 1972, although it is now impassable.

-In 1986, four men were reported to be living at an altitude of 5900 m, making them the highest permanent residents on Earth.
+The volcano has sulfur deposits in its summit area, which were mined in the past.
+One mine at an altitude of 5950 m was opened in 1913 and remained in use from 1950 to 1992, constituting at that time the world's highest mine.
+As part of this mining activity, a road and an aerial cableway were built on Aucanquilcha, which still stand today although they are partially unusable.
+In 1986, four men were reported to be living at an altitude of 5900 m, making them the highest permanent residents on Earth and drawing scientific attention.